-It’s a clear sign that termites have attached to your lawn and they have built termite mud tubes in yard.
-You have to be ready to conquer this situation else you’ll lose the beauty of your lawn.
+It’s a clear sign that termites have attached to your lawn and have built termite mud tubes in yard.
+You have to be ready to conquer this situation or lose your lawn’s beauty.

 Signs of Termites in Your Garden: